fancy-thunder/Construction-Website/README.md

 # Construction-Website
- Created a fully responsive construction website clone using HTML and CSS, featuring a home page, services page, and projects page.
-Designed to mirror the aesthetics and functionality of a professional construction business site.
+A responsive construction website clone built with HTML and CSS, featuring Home, Services, and Projects pages.
+Includes a clean, professional design with navigation, call-to-action buttons, and high-quality images.
+Utilizes advanced CSS techniques like flexbox and grid for a fully responsive layout.
+Highlights include sections for "Our Services," "Recent Projects," and "About Us."